nebulasio/nebdocs/docs/metanet/nebulas-rank-nr.md

 Based on the aforementioned dimensions, we started constructing Nebulas’ NR system by drawing from richer data, building a better model, digging up more diversified value dimensions, and establishing a measure of value in the blockchain world.

+For a more thorough explanation of the algorithm consider reading the [Yellow Paper](https://nebulas.io/docs/NebulasYellowpaper.pdf).